BusinessCategory

 For example, assuming your startup earns SGD80K in taxable profits (i.e. after deducting any deductible expenses and investments from your company’s gross profit), during the first year of operations, your company is only liable to pay 4.25% (i.e. 25% of the corporate tax rate of 17%), or SGD3.4K in corporate tax for that financial year.
 Once your company is incorporated in Singapore, you can check with IRAS for additional tax relief packages.

-After you have registered your company, the next step is to open a business bank account.
+After registering your company, it's time to open a business bank account.
 Setting up a business bank account is easy and can be done within an hour.

 Opening a business bank account helps you keep your finances organized.
 The account will also act as a single point of reference for all your business transactions.